 Your Vote Has Power.

-You can help define your community’s future by voting your entire ballot.
+You can define your community’s future by voting in this year’s local elections.

 Ballots can be confusing!
 There are lots of jobs and issues that might not make a lot of sense, and that’s ok.
 Taking the time to understand the jobs on your ballot, and how the people in those jobs make decisions about your life means that YOU can make informed decisions, and choose the future YOU want.